canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/compute-module-3.md

   * A Compute Module 3
   * A Compute Module IO board
   * Two micro USB to USB cables (one for power, one to setup the CM from the host)
-  * An HDMI cable for the display
+  * An HDMI cable and a display
   * A USB keyboard
-  * A USB to RJ45 adaptor
+  * A USB to RJ45 adaptor or a WiFi dongle
-  * A USB hub to attach the keyboard and the RJ45 adaptor
+  * A USB hub to attach the keyboard and the RJ45 adaptor/WiFi dongle (note that the keyboard and display can be replaced with a serial cable connected directly to pins of the IO board)
   * An Ubuntu Core image

 ### Ubuntu Core image